Lokathor/lokathor.github.io/prng/README.md

 ### Digit Counter Generator

 This is the first of two ways we can get `k`-dimensional equidistribution on our generator.
-Both of these are both described by M.E.
+Both of these are described by M.E.
 O'Neill in the [PCG paper][pcg-paper].
 One of them is described as being an LCG technique, and one is listed in the PCG section.
 Really, both of the extension techniques can be used by either type of generator.